Luke Humphries

-Luke Humphries (born 11 February 1995) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number two; he was ranked world number one from 3 January 2024 to 16 November 2025.
-Nicknamed "Cool Hand Luke" in reference to the 1967 film, he is a former PDC world champion, having won the 2024 World Championship.
-He is the reigning Premier League, Players Championship Finals and World Masters champion.
-He also won the World Matchplay in 2024.
+Luke Humphries (born 11 February 1995) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world No. 2; he was ranked world No. 1 from 3 January 2024 to 16 November 2025.
+Nicknamed "Cool Hand", he won the 2024 PDC World Darts Championship.
+He has won eight PDC major singles titles—ranked joint fifth all-time—and a total of 29 PDC titles.

-In his youth career, Humphries won the 2019 PDC World Youth Championship and eleven PDC Development Tours, making him one of the most successful players in the history of the PDC's youth system.
-A back-to-back PDC World Championship quarter-finalist in 2019 and 2020, he won four European Tour titles on the 2022 PDC Pro Tour before winning his first major title at the 2023 World Grand Prix.
-He won his first world title at the 2024 World Championship, defeating Luke Littler 7–4 in the final.
-Humphries has won eight PDC major singles titles, placing him joint-fourth in the all-time list.
-He also won the 2024 World Cup of Darts for England, partnering Michael Smith.
-Humphries has won a total of 24 PDC titles in his professional career, including eight European Tour titles.
+After winning the 2019 PDC World Youth Championship and eleven PDC Development Tour titles, Humphries reached his first PDC major final at the 2021 UK Open and won four titles on the 2022 European Tour.
+He won his first three PDC major titles in 2023, followed by his maiden World Championship victory at the 2024 edition, where he defeated Luke Littler 7–4 in the final.
+That year, he won a further two PDC major titles, including the World Matchplay.
+Humphries won two more PDC major titles in 2025, including the Premier League.
+He has also won the World Cup of Darts twice for England, teaming with Michael Smith in 2024 and Littler in 2026.

+Humphries was named PDC Player of the Year in 2023.
+He was appointed a Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to darts.

 Early life

-Luke Humphries was born on 11 February 1995 in Reading and grew up in West Berkshire, later moving to Crewe in Cheshire.
-He is of Irish descent through his maternal grandfather.
-His father, a fan of football club Leeds United, named him Luke as an acronym for "Leeds United, Kings of Europe".
-His father also played county darts for Berkshire, which prompted a young Humphries to want to follow in his footsteps.
+Luke Humphries was born on 11 February 1995 in Reading, Berkshire.
+He grew up in Newbury.
+His maternal grandfather was Irish.
+His father, a fan of football club Leeds United FC, named him Luke as an acronym for "Leeds United, Kings of Europe".
+His father also played county darts for Berkshire, inspiring a young Humphries to follow in his footsteps.